MCP Server installation on Linux via Docker

 config/app.config

-file in the unzipped files.
+file at the root of the unzipped installation media.
 Open the file with a text editor and update theHTTPS_ENABLED

 variable to true: